 FARFIELD MILL'S SECOND-HAND BOOK SHOP

-'Since October last year, through the sales of books kindly donated by supportive friends and members of the public we have made the magnificent sum of £4000.
+'Through the sales of books kindly donated by supportive friends and members of the public we have made the magnificent sum of £4000.
 This has gone directly into Mill funds.
 Thank you so much for giving your books and buying.

 The bookshop itself is well stocked, but recently the amount of books coming in has dwindled.
 So, one year on – we are asking if you could again go through your own shelves, ask friends and neighbours and mention it far and wide so that we can hopefully build up our stocks again.